Suitability of the Irish Wolfhound for Different Types of Prospective Owners

 Can you have an Irish Wolfhound in a small house?

 Irish Wolfhounds can adapt to living in a small house or apartment if their exercise and space needs are met.
 However, it's important to consider the dog's size and exercise requirements.
 In smaller living spaces, you must commit to providing daily exercise through walks, playtime, and mental stimulation.
 Access to outdoor areas or parks for exercise is also beneficial.
-Additionally, proper socialization and training are essential to ensure they are well-behaved indoors.
+Additionally, proper socialisation and training are essential to ensure they are well-behaved indoors.
 While Irish Wolfhounds can adapt to indoor living, larger living spaces are generally more comfortable for them, provided they receive the necessary exercise and attention.

 Leaving an Irish Wolfhound Alone: Considerations and Tips